Shlurp/Strudel/info/info.md

 ***

 **All Registers**
-The following is a list of all of the registers that Dumdum allows you to access:
+The following is a list of all of the registers that Strudel allows you to access:
 The following registers only support their R** register (ie. registers like EIP do not exist);

 + **RIP** - Instruction pointer (do not alter, only use PUSH and POP with this)